 Long lines at the drive-through are a given for this location.
 It's crazy the business they get.
 At first I was somewhat dismayed by the lines until I realized they could service a dozen cars in the same time that it takes McDonald's to do four cars.
 I'm not kidding.
 The drive-through line there is a train in constant motion.
 I've been behind five cars before and got my order in less than five minutes.
 Now that's impressive.

-If you choose to dine inside you're going to be well treated to a positive upbeat encounter of the best kind.
+If you choose to dine inside, you're going to be well treated to a positive upbeat encounter of the best kind.
 The store is always immaculately clean.
 Your order will be taken and completed in a blink of an eye.
 Your order will be right the first time.
 Consistently GREAT every time.
 This Chick-fil-A sets the bar high.
 They get lots of business and they handle it well each and every time.
 It's a shame more places don't take the same pride in a job well done as does this Chick-Fil-A. What can I say other than simply great!

-HOUSTON, TEXAS -- While this restaurant has excellent service my last food purchase was inedible.
+HOUSTON, TEXAS -- While this restaurant has excellent service, my last food purchase was inedible.
 Ordered chicken biscuit and biscuit soaked in yellow liquid (margarine?).
-Just called restaurant to be told they "lightly buttered" biscuit.
-Asked for owners email to be told I could only comment through web site(not possible with my only internet access my mobile). first manager could not understand my English (it is my first language), 2nd manager dismissed my claim and could not provide me with accessible owner contact info.
+Just called restaurant to be told they're "lightly buttered" biscuit.
+Asked for owners email to be told I could only comment through website (not possible with my only internet access my mobile).
+First manager could not understand my English (it is my first language), 2nd manager dismissed my claim and could not provide me with accessible owner contact info.

-CALIFORNIA -- Through a personal experience with a family member I have learned that Chick-fil-a sells a title not a franchise.
+CALIFORNIA -- Through a personal experience with a family member, I have learned that Chick-fil-A sells a title, not a franchise.
 The store "operator" owns nothing except the right to manage a store and take full responsibility for anything that goes wrong.
-Corporate does not really want to know what goes on at each store location (legal or illegal) they toss the responsibility for policy and procedure to the operator.
+Corporate does not really want to know what goes on at each store location (legal or illegal), they toss the responsibility for policy and procedure to the operator.

-Each state needs to get their governing agencies out to check up on the individual operators/stores because so far they are slipping under the regulatory radar and corporate wants to play dumb to individual state violations.
-If you know someone employed there tell them to keep really good personal records and that personal integrity is still worth more than the extra dollars in the operators pocket.
+Each state needs to get their governing agencies out to check up on the individual operators/stores because so far they are slipping under the regulatory radar and Corporate wants to play dumb to individual state violations.
+If you know someone employed there, tell them to keep really good personal records and that personal integrity is still worth more than the extra dollars in the operator's pocket.